scdaryl2005/SNHU-CS-499-Capstone/README.md

 Please see the attached files for each original artifact, enhanced artifact, and written narritive

 Please see the completed GitHub Pages deployment at this address:  https://scdaryl2005.github.io/SNHU-CS-499-Capstone/

+Please see the completed code review at this address:  https://youtu.be/XHoT8YvAXIM